mbgg/public/infrastructure/trax_installation/configuration/README.md

 use `./genconf.sh` to generate configuration for trax1 and trax2

-example of how to copy config files to nodes: `scp -r trax2/etc trax2:/etc`
+use `./deploy.sh` to deploy these configurations to trax1 and trax2

 # things being used